ProtoDigitalUK/lucid_primitives/packages/elements/README.md

 These call user defined actions that are set against the store.
 In the future they may also be able to mutate the state directly, but this will require function constructors meaning you can't use this with the unsafe-eval CSP policy.

+## Store Modules

+Store modules can be used to extend stores with actions and additional state.
+They are intended to be used as a layer between your elements and your logic.

+Within a store module, any additional state will be added to the store and like state bindings, they will update attribute bindings when their values change.

+When a store is initialised, it always attempts to call the `init` action on the store module.

 ## Reasons to use

 - State Attributes Synced: As the state attributes values always reflect the current value, you can use them in CSS with Attribute selectors.
 Due to the default values as well it means no layout shifts and flashes of content before the library is initialised.